kabutotx/uspsapi/README.md

 * ACF 11+
 * Lucee 5+

 To authenticate with the USPS API, use your application's Consumer KEY and SECRET.
-If you don't have these credentials, setup your application from https://developer.usps.com (production) or https://developer-cat.usps.com (testing).
+If you don't have these credentials, setup your application from https://developers.usps.com.

 ## Initialization